ironArray/Caterva2/doc/utilities/cat2cli.md

 cat2cli [GENERIC_OPTION...]
 COMMAND [COMMAND_OPTION...]
 COMMAND_ARGUMENTS...
 ```

-A relevant generic option (besides `--help` itself) is `--subscriber`, which overrides the base of subscriber URLs used by default.
+Another relevant generic option besides `--help` is `--subscriber`, which overrides the base of subscriber URLs used by default.
 It should be a slash-terminated HTTP(S) URL, for example `http://sub.edu.example.org:3126/`.

 `cat2cli` may use a TOML configuration file (`caterva2.toml` in the current directory unless overridden with the `--conf` option).
 Currently, it may only get the subscriber address from there (`http` setting in `[subscriber]` section).
 Command-line options override settings read from the configuration file.

-A relevant command option is `--help`, which shows the options and arguments accepted by a particular command.
-Another one is `--json`, which forces the output of commands that accept it to be in JSON format, as that may be more amenable for parsing by other programs.
+`--help` is also available as a command option which shows the options and arguments accepted by that command (e.g. `cat2cli roots --help`).
+Another command option is `--json`, which forces the output of commands that accept it to be in JSON format, as that may be more amenable for parsing by other programs.

 For a short tutorial on `cat2cli`, see [](Using-the-command-line-client).